backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 #### Example:

-We have a list of integers: 1 to 10 We need a sublist of sample size of 4 integers.
+We have a list of integers: 1 to 10 and we need a sublist of sample size of 4 integers.
 Every run should give different sublist of 4 integers as sample with equal likeliness.

 #### Follow up 1